camino-rs/camino/README.md

 ## Rust version support

-The minimum supported Rust version (MSRV) for `camino` with default features is **1.39**.
+The minimum supported Rust version (MSRV) for `camino` with default features is **1.34**.
 This project is tested in CI against the latest stable version of Rust and the MSRV.
 * *Stable APIs* added in later Rust versions are supported through conditional compilation in `build.rs`.
 * *Deprecations* are kept in sync with the version of Rust they're added in.
 * *Unstable APIs* are currently not supported.
-Please [file an issue on GitHub](https://github.com/sunshowers/camino/issues/new) if you need an unstable API.
+Please [file an issue on GitHub](https://github.com/withoutboats/camino/issues/new) if you need an unstable API.

 `camino` is designed to be a core library and has a conservative MSRV policy.
-MSRV changes will only happen for a compelling enough reason, and will involve at least a minor version bump.
+MSRV increases will only happen for a compelling enough reason, and will involve at least a minor version bump.

 Optional features may pull in dependencies that require a newer version of Rust.